 The NCUA used services from the OPM to evaluate the PE promotional process for adverse impact.
 The PE test is the process through which NCUA examiners obtains promotions.
 The results of this test and adverse impact relative to individuals with disabilities were being evaluated by agency leadership in its Talent Management Council (TMC).
 The NCUA worked closely with OPM on the NCUA Examiner Career Development and Principal Examiner Certification Program Preparation Project.
 The NCUA developed short-term and long-term strategies to address barriers identified within the survey.
-The short-term strategies put into place include a community of practice (discussion board) for Supervisory Examiners, and early exposure to examiners of the PE Certification Program and potential career progression opportunities with detailed briefings offered during their first 12 months of employment with the NCUA.
+The short-term strategies put into place include a community of practice (discussion board) for Supervisory Examiners and examiners, enhanced PE Exam resources made available to examiners, and early exposure to examiners of the PE Certification Program and potential career progression opportunities with detailed briefings offered during their first 12 months of employment with the NCUA.
 Long-term strategies are being developed between the NCUA and OPM.